-- Finally, boot your computer and press the key to enter the advanced settings boot (for most motherboards this is an F key, such as F2 or F10.)
-Find the boot order screen, and ensure that the SSD on which your OS is installed boots first.
+- Finally, boot your computer and press the key to enter the advanced settings boot (for most motherboards, this is an F key, such as F2 or F10.)
+Find the boot order screen, and ensure that the SSD with your newly installed Windows OS boots first.

 Transferring Windows from an HDD to an SSD on an Existing Computer

-- The first steps to installing Windows onto an SSD with an existing machine is the same as on a new machine.
-Ensure that the drive is large enough to hold the entire operating system, and connect the SSD to the computer.
+- The first step to installing Windows onto an SSD with an existing machine is to ensure that the drive is large enough to hold the entire operating system and connect the SSD to the computer.

-- Then, you will select the partitions that you would like to be copied onto the system image.
-Make sure that you have selected the Windows Drive (typically this will be the C: drive.)
-It should take anywhere from 30 minutes to an hour to create the system image.
+- Then, you will select the partitions that you would like copied onto the system image.
+Make sure that you have chosen the Windows Drive (typically, this will be the “C” drive.)
+It should take 30 minutes to an hour to create the system image.

 - The next step is to install a fresh copy of Windows onto the SSD.
-This is done by using the Windows Media Creation Tool (which can be found on Microsoft’s website) to create an installation media on another device.
-Simply select the SSD as the device for which Windows to be installed on.
+This task uses the Windows Media Creation Tool (on Microsoft’s website) to create an installation media on another device.
+Select the SSD as the device where Windows will get installed.

-- Simply click through the remaining set up instructions, and your computer will boot your operating system from the SSD.
+- Click through the remaining setup instructions, and your computer will boot your operating system from the SSD.

 As you can see, installing and setting up an SSD for your computer isn’t all that difficult.
 Just double-check your connections and remember to ground yourself before handling potentially sensitive electronics.
 Use caution when connecting any cables and determine your data restoration approach before starting the installation.